aBacoding/Cavern-Escape-UE5/README.md

 The "camera" should move along with the character, i.e., if the character moves forward (to the right), the camera should follow. (completed)

 If the character falls down outside the screen, the game should end with "game over" (completed)

+There should be more that 1 character (monsters?), when the main character intersects with others, the game should end. (completed)

+There should be some generated assets, like "ball" or "fire".
+For example, should be able to fire the monsters or throw the ball to play with others. (completed)

+The game should be interesting and beautiful. (completed)